srisaikiranreddy/athleticism/README.md

 # (Developement work in progress.)
 The project is not hosted.
 # Athleticism
-Athleticism is fully hosted in on AWS platform and web based project.
+Athleticism is fully hosted on AWS platform and web based project.

 ## Demo